juankarlos999/printf/README.md

 ![Holberton logo 2](https://www.holbertonschool.com/holberton-logo.png)
 # Printf Project

-This repository, contains the files for the Printf Project of Holberton School.
+This repository contains the files for the Printf Project of Holberton School.
 The objective of this project is to make our own printf function.

 # Requirements